fbpx

 2. Lock your money in a savings account

-Again, if you’re a spendthrift it might be necessary to put these strict rules on yourself so that you don’t have a chance at misbehaving.
+Again, if you’re a spendthrift it might be necessary to put these strict rules on yourself so that you don’t have a chance of misbehaving.
 If you have a fixed income at the end of every month, you can put aside some of this money in a savings account for a set period of time.
 This helps, in that you will not be able to access this money for a long period of time.
 At the end of every month, deposit a certain amount into this account and you’ll be sure to save a lot more money than you think.

 Finances: Tools To Enable You To Save More This Year

-1. Set short term financial goals
+1. Set short-term financial goals

 I think one of the reasons why we overspend is because we have no goals as such, nothing to make us have a need to save.
-This is why it’s necessary to set short term financial goals because when you do, you will have a deeper understanding of why you’re saving the money.
+This is why it’s necessary to set short-term financial goals because when you do, you will have a deeper understanding of why you’re saving the money.
 Again, we shouldn’t always save so that we can purchase something.
-Saving is also important for that rainy day when you will money.
+Saving is also important for that rainy day when you will need the money.
 In setting your financial goals you need to put that into consideration.
+Saving or investing, which way to go?

 4. Understand your spending triggers